jss367/jss367.github.io/_posts/2020-07-25-argparse_notes.md

 tags: [Jupyter Notebooks, Python]
 ---

+This post contains some of my notes on the `argparse` package.

 ## What Arguments Were Passed

 If you ever want to see what arguments were passed into a module, you can do the following: